Coincidences of homological densities, predicted by arithmetic: Introduction

 \item The $E_2$-page is given by $H^p(X^D;R^q\pi_\ast\Zb)$.
 We must therefore understand the coefficient sheaves $R^q\pi_\ast\Zb$.
 In \S\ref{section:0cycles}, we reduce this, using the Goresky-MacPherson formula, to a combinatorial problem expressed in terms of the homology of order complexes associated to certain posets of so-called ``colored $n$-equals partitions''.
 In contrast to configuration spaces (the case $(m,n)=(1,2)$), the possibility of particle collisions leads to much greater combinatorial complexity of the relevant partition lattices.

 \item To handle this complexity, we make critical use of Bj\"orner--Wachs' theory of ``lexicographic shellability'' \cite{BW,BW2}.
-While concepts related to shellability have appeared in the study of spherical buildings, we believe the application of these methods to the study of manifold topology is new.
 This theory gives a method for proving that certain combinatorially-defined complexes are homotopy equivalent to a wedge of spheres, and we show in Section \ref{section:nequals} that it holds for the order complexes of posets of colored $n$-equals partitions.
 We first use this to give a {\em qualitative} description of the $E_2$-page of the ordered case in terms of sheaves supported on diagonals in $X^{|\bd|}$ (Theorem \ref{theorem:leray}).

 \item The next ingredient for the computation of $H^*(\Poly^{\bd}_n(X);\Q)$ is the ``local case'' $X=\Rb^N$.
 In \S\ref{section:local} we give (Theorem \ref{theorem:local}) an explicit computation of $H^\ast(\Poly^{\bd}_n(\Rb^N);\Q)$ .
 The key idea is to consider a filtration of the ``discriminant locus'' in $\Sym^{\bd}(\Rb^N)$, whose complement is $\Poly^{\bd}_n(\Rb^N)$, and then to use associated cofiber sequences in an inductive argument.
 This is similar to the work of Farb-Wolfson \cite{FW}, which in turn built on work of Segal \cite{Se} and Arnol'd \cite{Ar70b}.